 Additionally, there was a business need to give access to employees who were not in front of a computer all day.
 As well as implement a mobile capability.

 Overall, this project consisted of a desktop intranet redesign, a mobile application whose MVP included basic article content consumption, and a publishing site that functioned as a API bridge to pull things into the mobile app.

 Working with a cross-functional team, an outside vendor, and Dylan Agardy - a fellow designer, we had the opportunity to revamp the companies intranet completely.

 Thanks to all of the technological innovations in the company, our SharePoint environment was moving to O365, where we could take advantage of modern layout and app capability.

 In the earlier days, I conducted a user interview and looked at using a different CMS altogether because a critical stakeholder wanted to get away from Sharepoint.

-I helped establish the typographic scale, applying the WestRock brand to the Sharepoint environment via the theme object, the treatment for the navigation system working with internal stakeholders, worked with the external vendor who was handling the development aspect.
+I helped establish the typographic scale, applied the WestRock brand to the Sharepoint environment via the theme object, iterated on the navigation system working with internal stakeholders, and worked with the external vendor who was handling the development aspect.
 We also iterated on layouts for a bit of time.